Let's talk about our national security

 The National Security Long-term Insights Briefing is a joint briefing from the Security and Intelligence Board agencies, led by the Department of the Prime Minister and Cabinet and the Ministry of Foreign Affairs and Trade.

 The nine agencies working on this National Security Long-term Insights Briefing are: Department of the Prime Minister and Cabinet (DPMC); Ministry of Foreign Affairs and Trade; Ministry of Business, Innovation and Employment; Ministry of Defence; Government Communications Security Bureau; NZ Customs Service, NZ Defence Force; NZ Police and NZ Security Intelligence Service.

-The proposed topic is ‘Engaging an increasingly diverse Aotearoa New Zealand on national security risks, challenges and opportunities’.
+The topic of the briefing is ‘Engaging an increasingly diverse Aotearoa New Zealand on national security risks, challenges and opportunities.’

 What is a Long-term Insights Briefing?